tbooth/snakemake-publishing/episodes/04-source-code-control.md

 add such an item to a commit then removing it from the Git history is nearly impossible.
 Git is designed to never forget!
 Having good habits about separating your code, configuration and data is the best way to avoid this.
-For example, if your workflow needs to retrieve data from a server with a user name and password, either pre-fetch the data or if you must automate acess then at least put the password into a configuration file outside of the workflow source directory.
+For example, if your workflow needs to retrieve data from a server with a user name and password, either pre-fetch the data or, if you must automate acess, then at least put the password into a configuration file outside of the workflow source directory.